wellpeyt/BIOL3070-Wells/Warm-up-mosquitoes-wells.md

 areas also had the most West Nile positive supporting the hypothesis that these birds are likely amplifying host in the Salt Lake City area.

-## Interpretation of 2nd analysis- Linear Model
+## Interpretation of 2nd analysis- Generalized Linear Model

-The second analysis showed a linear association between the number of house finch blood meals and the likelihood of West Nile positive cases.
+The second analysis showed a linear association between the number of House finch blood meals and the likelihood of West Nile positive cases.
 There appears to be a small but significant role that House finches play in the transmission of the West Nile Virus.